jensCocquyt/movies/README.md

     - use getMovies in movie overview component with async pipe
     - add addMovie in form component with subscribe and router navigate to ho

-### Highlight todo item on hover
-- use custom directive with mouseEnter/mouseLeave
-- 2 options => change style on hover or add class on hover

 ### Navigate to form edit component
 - add edit/:id path to to router with component form